top of page

 • Speaking up risked exposure of perceived inadequacy or difference

-And while shyness may have once helped you feel protected from discomfort or social scrutiny, it now keeps you small, unheard, and disconnected from the richness of genuine connection.
+But while shyness may have once helped you feel protected from discomfort or social scrutiny, it now keeps you small, unheard, and disconnected from the richness of genuine connection.

 The Heavy Cost of Shyness

 While shyness may feel like a way to protect yourself from awkwardness or judgment, it actually leads to missed experiences and emotional isolation.
-Some of the costs include:

 • Missed opportunities → Staying quiet or in the background can prevent personal and professional growth.